Skip to Main Content

 Permission must be sought from the publisher that produced the slides if the slides and the textbook do not come from the same source.

 Section 29.4 (1) of the Copyright Act allows the reproduction of a work for the purpose of display.
-Display includes using an overhead projector, manually displaying the item, using it on a presentation slide or posting it to Blackboard.
+Display includes using an overhead projector, manually displaying the item, using it on a presentation slide or posting it to Canvas.

 The following criteria must be adhered to when displaying copies of works: